by Rebecca Fairley Raney

 Paradise in Peril

-This project may not have won all that many awards, but it was a big winner in terms of impact.
+This project was a big winner in terms of impact.

 The series ran over four days, at a length of more than 10,000 words, with nine stories and six detailed graphics.
 It resulted in an act of Congress that established a $15 million pilot program in which people coming off the welfare rolls would receive training in refurbishing and demolishing blighted houses.
 Just as significantly, it fueled a movement of neighborhood associations in the city that has remained active and engaged ever since.